o3de/o3de.org/content/docs/userguide/networking/replicas-data-sets.md

 ---
-description: ' Use DataSet objects in &ALY; to synchronize a state across the network. '
+description: ' Use DataSet objects in Lumberyard to synchronize a state across the network. '
 title: Datasets
 ---
 # Datasets {#network-replicas-data-sets}